apify/crawlee/docs/examples/CrawlRelativeLinks.md

 });
 ```

-This is the complete example:
+This is a complete example:

 ```javascript
 const Apify = require("apify");